 What Is A Warrant?

 A warrant is a written order from a court that authorizes law enforcement officials to conduct a search or make an arrest.
 Warrants must be based on probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the person or thing to be seized.

-When you’re applying for a job, you may be asked to complete a background check.
+When you’re applying for a job, you may be asked to complete a background check with a warrant.
 Many employers will request a background check as part of the hiring process.
 This is to ensure that they are hiring someone who is qualified and has a clean criminal history.
 There are certain things that can disqualify you from getting the job, and having a warrant is one of them.

 A warrant is an order from a judge that authorizes the police to arrest someone or search their property.
-If you have a warrant out for your arrest, it will show up on your background check.
+If you have a warrant out for your arrest, it will show up on your background check with a warrant.
 If you’re arrested, the employer will likely terminate your employment.
 It’s important to take care of any warrants that you may have before applying for a job.

 How Do You Get A Warrant For A Background Check?

-There are a few ways that you can get a warrant for a background check.
+There are a few ways that you can get a warrant for a background check with a warrant.
 The most common way is to request one from the police department or another law enforcement agency.
 Another way to get a warrant is to order one through the mail.
 Some private companies also offer warrant services.

 It is possible to pass a background check with a warrant, but it depends on the type of warrant and the severity of the charge.
-If the charge is minor and the warrant is for a routine check, then it is likely that you will be able to pass the background check.
+If the charge is minor and the warrant is for a routine check, then it is likely that you will be able to pass the background check with a warrant.